• Menu

 Q. How much money do you recommend bringing?

-A. Remember that most everything will be covered during your time in Bhutan – hotel, food, transportation and water.
-If you want soft drinks or alcohol (beer is widely available as is wine) these will be extra.
 The most common souvenir purchases include tapestries and thangkas (wall hangings).
 They CAN be expensive but range from about $20 upwards (easily into the hundreds, and even over a thousand dollars).
 Prepare for this if you plan to bring home some nice souvenirs.
 There are plenty of inexpensive souvenirs you can pick up as well.

 It’s difficult to give a recommended amount of money to bring to Bhutan.
 It just depends on your buying habits.
-We’ve seen people spend a hundred or two over the course of a tour while others spend far more than that on the tapestries.
+We’ve seen people spend a hundred or two over the course of a tour, while others spend far more than that on the tapestries.

 Q. Do my dollars need to be new bills?